-On display at the Queen Victoria Art Gallery at Royal Park.
-An ongoing project.
+On display at the Queen Victoria Art Gallery, Royal Park until late 2020

 How many ways can you interpret an art collection spanning centuries?